The Laplace spectrum on conformally compact manifolds: Concluding Remarks

 \section{Concluding Remarks}

 We have shown in Theorem \ref{th1} that the Laplacian on a conformally compact manifold acting on $\cL^1(M)$ contains a parabolic region of the complex plane and is also contained in a parabolic region of the complex plane.
 This is depicted in Figure \ref{fig:L1spec_res}.
-If the manifold is also asymptotically hyperbolic, then our result is sharp; we have precisely calculated the $\cL^1$ spectrum.
+If the manifold is also asymptotically hyperbolic, and there are no isolated $\cL^2$ eigenvalues, then our result is sharp; we have precisely calculated the $\cL^1$ spectrum.
 However, if the sectional curvatures are variable up to the boundary, then the two parabolic regions are not identical.
 This may reflect the difficulties caused by variable curvature at infinity Borthwick faced when studying the resolvent kernel acting on $\cL^2$ \cite{borthwick}.
 It is not immediately clear whether we may be able to completely determine the $\cL^p$ spectrum in the case of variable curvature, but this will be interesting to study further.
 Moreover, our results show that for a very large class of manifolds that include many interesting examples, the $\cL^p$ spectrum \em depends on $p$. \em Since different $\cL^p$ spaces may be relevant to certain specific physical processes like diffusion, this shows that the value of $p$ may crucially affect such processes on conformally compact manifolds.
 In particular, when the conformally compact manifold is used as a model in general relativity, this phenomenon is important to bear in mind.
 Although it may be known by experts, it is interesting that we were able to combine geometric techniques with results for the $\cL^1$ spectrum of the Laplace operator in order to obtain the precise exponential rate of volume growth of any conformally compact manifold.
-Perhaps in other contexts, one may similarly be able to obtain information about volume growth if one knows that the spectrum contains and/or is contained within certain regions of the complex plane.
+Perhaps in other contexts, one may similarly be able to obtain information about volume growth estimates through the study of the Laplace spectrum.